Butch Davis: Miami

 Davis was hired as the head football coach at the University of Miami in January 1995.
-Not long after Davis' arrival, the Hurricanes were found to have committed several violations of NCAA rules during the tenure of his predecessor, Dennis Erickson.
+Not long after Davis's arrival, the Hurricanes were found to have committed several violations of NCAA rules during the tenure of his predecessor, Dennis Erickson.
 As a result, the Hurricanes were barred from postseason play in his first year (despite an 8-3 record) and lost 31 football scholarship spots over several years.
 Davis earned a 51-20 record during his tenure as head coach.
-During Davis' final year as head coach, the Hurricanes finished 11-1, their best season since coming up one win short of the 1992 national championship.
+During Davis's final year as head coach, the Hurricanes finished 11-1, their best season since coming up one win short of the 1992 national championship.
 Despite finishing second in both human polls, a quirk in the Bowl Championship Series formula resulted in the Hurricanes being shut out of that year's national championship game, the 2001 Orange Bowl.
 The Hurricanes were passed over in favor of the Florida State Seminoles, even though the Seminoles had lost to the Hurricanes that year when a last-second field goal attempt sailed wide right.
 The Seminoles ultimately lost the Orange Bowl to the Oklahoma Sooners 13–2.
-The Hurricanes used the snub as motivation in the following season for a run to their first undisputed national championship in two decades under Davis' offensive coordinator, Larry Coker.
+The Hurricanes used the snub as motivation in the following season for a run to their first undisputed national championship in two decades under Davis's offensive coordinator, Larry Coker.

 Ultimately, the BCS added a "quality win" bonus to its formula, which gave extra credit for beating a top-ten team.
 The Hurricanes earned recognition from the American Football Coaches Association for outstanding graduation rates in each of his six seasons at Miami.

 Numerous professional football players were coached or recruited by Davis in his time at Miami, such as Ray Lewis, Ed Reed, Joaquin Gonzalez, Andre Johnson, Clinton Portis, Edgerrin James, Reggie Wayne and Jeremy Shockey.